- It can cause you a lot of stress to not be able to upload files to iCloud from Mac.

 - Don't hesitate to bookmark our extensive Mac page for more up-to-date information on this subject.

-What to do if uploading from Mac to iCloud isn’t working?
+What can I do if uploading from Mac to iCloud isn’t working?

 If a certain document isn’t being uploaded to iCloud from your Mac, you just have to make a small change in it.
 Simply open the file that is stuck uploading, make a small change to it, and save the file.